 I have a lot of trouble focusing and paying attention in meetings, so I usually stand at my desk during them.
 It's helpful if I can move around the slightest bit: even if that's just shifting my weight or going up on my toes and then back on my heels.

 A lot of my team sits in New York City, which is three hours ahead of California.
 So, my meetings are typically finished by 1 or 2 pm my time, and 4 or 5 pm their time.

 After the meetings, I usually take the desk down to sit-mode so I can do the actual work of making things.

 Around 5:00 or 5:15, I often find myself in the big reading chair with my laptop in my lap.

 I wind down the day by sending off any emails or messages with links to things I've made so people can give me feedback on it, as well as crossing things off of today's to-do list and writing down what I'd like to focus on the next day.

-I really like that I have three modes in such a small space: standing, sitting at a desk, or chilled out in a comfortable chair.
+I really like that I have three modes in such a small space: standing, sitting at a desk, or chilling out in a comfortable chair.

 After I'm done working, I like to try to break up the day by taking the dog for a walk outside or kicking the soccer ball in the park with my husband.
 But that doesn't always happen.

 Sometimes, I just end up sitting on the couch mindlessly scrolling through social media on my phone and feeling like I’ll be lonely and isolated and away from my friends forever.